-Outlier Detection
+Anomaly Detection

-The Outlier Detection panel identifies values that are significantly different from the rest of the data in a field.
+The Anomaly Detection panel identifies values that are significantly different from the rest of the data in a field.
 These anomalies may be data entry errors that need correction or legitimate edge cases that require special handling during matching.

-How Outliers Are Detected
+How Anomalies Are Detected

 • Value length -- Names that are unusually long or short compared to the average